-Often when discussing hospital security threats, external breaches are the main focus.
-However, recent evidence shows those breaches are not the biggest concern to hospitals – they’re more concerned with breaches that can happen within their own halls, by their own staff.
+Often when discussing common healthcare security threats, external breaches are the main focus.
+However, recent evidence shows those breaches are not the biggest concern to hospitals – they’re more concerned with breaches that can happen within their own halls, by their own internal staff.

-HIMSS Media recently conducted a study on behalf of SailPoint, and the general consensus was that healthcare provider organizations are highly concerned about threats posed by insiders.
+HIMSS Media recently conducted a study on behalf of SailPoint, and the consensus was that healthcare provider organizations are highly concerned with insider threats.
 43% of healthcare provider respondents said they were more concerned about insider threats to data than external breaches.
 Given this concern, it would be assumed that these organizations have the technology in place to help them audit internal accesses; but this is currently not the case.
-Instead, the top tactics to thwart insider threats are training and awareness programs for users.
+Instead, the top tactics to deter insider threats are training and awareness programs for users.
 While these are both important, training can only do so much, and it cannot be the complete process for preventing and detecting internal threats.

 The best way to combat insider threats is by combining a training and awareness program with technology.
 With machine learning, user-based analytics, and artificial intelligence programs that monitor ePHI access, hospitals can catch inappropriate access to patient data.
 Although these programs have recently been on the rise in the healthcare industry, only 48% of healthcare provider organizations use access behavior monitoring and analytics as part of their approach to detecting insider threats.
 Many compliance officers are still using manual solutions for their internal auditing, which is time-consuming and cannot scale with millions of accesses per day.